Buying a Home in 2020? 12 things you should consider before diving in!

 1. Is 2020 a good year to buy a home?

 Charlotte homes have been consistently appreciating over the past several years.
 There are a variety of factors influencing these metrics that I will delve into a bit more below, but I advise buying in 2019 if possible.
-Charlotte’s strong market and powerful economy will continue to drive housing prices up, and buyers will most-likely see higher housing prices in 2020 vs. 2019.
+Charlotte’s strong market and the powerful economy will continue to drive housing prices up, and buyers will most-likely see higher housing prices in 2020 vs. 2019.

 With that being said, market conditions are indicating that 2020 will present a favorable market to buy a home, even with prices being higher than they are currently.
 Charlotte’s job market is strong, population growth is ever on the rise, and Charlotte’s overall popularity continues to increase year over year.
 Charlotte’s economy is projecting to remain favorable, albeit more expensive as we head into 2020.